Kathy Devine, DrNP, RN, NEA-BC

 Dr. Brapoh has led many successful research and quality improvement efforts, and her research covers various leadership and clinical strategies to drive quality patient outcomes.
 She has published and presented locally and nationally on a range of topics, including creative approaches to knowledge translation in the clinical setting.
 Throughout her career, she has collaborated with staff and leaders across disciplines to implement innovative, evidence-based practices into administrative and clinical decision-making.

-Dr. Brapoh is an active member of the Association for Nurses in Professional Development, the New Jersey State Nurses Association, and the American Organization for Nursing Leadership.
-She earned her Bachelor of Science in Nursing from The Ohio State University in Columbus, OH, her PhD from Columbia University in New York, NY, and is board certified in Nursing Professional Development.
+Dr. Brapoh is a member of the Association for Nurses in Professional Development, the American Organization for Nursing Leadership and serves on a regional board of the New Jersey State Nurses Association.
+She earned her PhD from Columbia University and Bachelor of Science in Nursing from The Ohio State University.
+She is board certified in Nursing Professional Development.

 Karen Gruber, RN, BSN, CEN, NE-BC